Top Dividend Stocks (Market Close, September 8, 2023)

 Item 5 is based on this formula: sum(dividends paid) / average(adjusted closing price) for the past 253 trading days.

 It is rare to find a top dividend stock.
-This usually means the individual stocks have lower than normal price volatility (currently the case), or higher expected returns (no, we are back to normal levels).
+This usually means the individual stocks have lower than normal price volatility, higher expected returns, or both.

 Do your due diligence and learn their stories before you invest.